aidoanto/portfolio/content/community-management/index.md

  > [!Hi] Hi!
 I'm Aidan.
 > "I wrote this case study to reflect on my first year working on RØDE's online community.
 I also wrote it to share with my network.
 There is a lot of stuff here.
 You don't need to read it all.
 Promise!"
 >
-> Info on this page is private – please don't share with anyone else without asking first.
->

 > ### Problem
 > * RØDE wanted to develop a community around its brand and products
 > * Users wanted help with their products